Nobel Prize in Chemistry: Nobel Prize diplomas

 Nobel laureates receive a diploma directly from the hands of the King of Sweden.
 Each diploma is uniquely designed by the prize-awarding institutions for the laureate that receives it.
-The diploma contains a picture and text which states the name of the laureate and normally a citation of why they received the prize.
+The diploma contains a picture and text that states the name of the laureate and normally a citation of why they received the prize.

 Award money

 At the awards ceremony, the laureate is given a document indicating the award sum.
 The amount of the cash award may differ from year to year, based on the funding available from the Nobel Foundation.
 For example, in 2009 the total cash awarded was 10 million SEK (US$1.4 million), but in 2012, the amount was 8 million Swedish Krona, or US$1.1 million.
 If there are two laureates in a particular category, the award grant is divided equally between the recipients, but if there are three, the awarding committee may opt to divide the grant equally, or award half to one recipient and a quarter to each of the two others.